Activating academia...

 b) Panel discussion, a less participatory format, but one which may still be appropriate for certain larger events.

 👉 Rather than to ‘debate’ the issues, panellists who audiences are likely to resonate with should be selected and briefed to hold a constructive conversation.
-I recommend panellists from a range of career stages/roles who have all moved from knowing about the problems we face to acting on them in a variety of ways.
-They could draw on their own experiences to respond to questions like:
+I recommend panellists from a range of career stages/roles who have all moved from knowing about the problems we face to acting on them.
+They could draw on their own experiences to respond to questions like those below.

 Close (5 mins) with thanks, next steps, and your chosen calls to action

-*Intensifying financial, geopolitical and social justice issues are often framed as competing pressures, as reasons not to prioritise climate action… but when in reality these issues are interconnected and the actions needed to respond to them are overlapping and complementary .
-Climate action brings us cleaner air, cheaper energy, food security, greater resilience etc with it huge benefits across society.
-This is an important and often energising point to emphasise.
+*Intensifying financial, geopolitical and social justice issues are often framed as competing pressures, as reasons not to prioritise climate action… when in reality these issues are interconnected and the actions needed to respond to them are overlapping and complementary.
+Well-informed climate action brings us greater resilience to all of these threats, bringing with it huge benefits across society: cleaner air, cheaper energy, food security etc. This is an important and often energising point to emphasise.

 Calls to Action